-Warwick Sabin is the Executive Director of the Society of Fellows at the Aspen Institute.
+Warwick Sabin is the Executive Director of Strategic Engagement at the Aspen Institute.

 He served three terms in the Arkansas House of Representatives from 2013-19, and in 2014, he was among 24 national political leaders awarded the Rodel Fellowship by the Aspen Institute for his “outstanding ability to work responsibly across partisan divisions and bring greater civility to public discourse.”

 Before assuming his position at the Aspen Institute, Sabin was Senior Director of U.S. Programs at Winrock International.
 Previously, he was the founding director of the Arkansas Regional Innovation Hub.
 Before that, he was publisher of the Oxford American magazine, and in 2009, he was named to the FOLIO:40, a list of the 40 most influential people in the national magazine industry.
 His additional professional experience includes serving as director of development for the Clinton Foundation, as well as working on Capitol Hill, at the White House, the U.S. Embassy in London, and at Foreign Affairs magazine.
 He is a Marshall Scholar and a Truman Scholar, and he holds an M.A.
 (Oxon) in Philosophy, Politics and Economics from Oxford University and a B.A. (summa cum laude) in Political Science from the University of Arkansas, where he graduated as valedictorian and was president of the student body.